ccxxrr12/cheatengine-mcp-bridge/README.md

 **What if you could just ask?**

+> *"Find the packet decryptor hook."*
+> *"Find the OPcode of character coordinates."*
-> *"Find all functions that access the player health address."*
+> *"Find the OPcode of health values."*
-> *"What's the structure at this pointer?
-Show me all the fields."*
-> *"Trace every instruction that writes to this memory: invisibly."*
+> *"Find the unique AOB pattern to make my trainer reliable after game updates."*

 **That's exactly what this does.**